eclipse-archived/codewind-eclipse/README.md

 Create and develop cloud-native, containerized web applications from Eclipse.

 ## Installing Codewind for Eclipse
 You can install Codewind locally in Eclipse.
-For more information about installing Codewind, see [Installing Codewind for Eclipse](https://www.eclipse.org/codewind/mdt-eclipse-installinfo.html).
+For more information about installing Codewind, see [Getting started: Codewind for Eclipse](https://www.eclipse.org/codewind/mdteclipsegettingstarted.html).

 Prerequisites
 - Download and install the latest [Eclipse IDE for Java EE Developers](https://www.eclipse.org/downloads/packages/release/) or use an existing installation.
 The earliest supported version of the Eclipse IDE for Codewind for Eclipse is 4.11.0 (2019-03).